opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

 	    </div>
 	</div>

-Save, refresh, and see that we now have two data-vizualisation :
+Save, refresh, and see that the dashboard now have two data-vizualisation :

  .. image:: dashboard__add-a-table-view.png

 Add a chart
 ~~~~~~~~~~~

-Again, go to the chart view, select an X axis and Y axis, get the widget code, copy and paste.
+In the dataset again, go to the chart view, select an X axis and Y axis, get the widget code, copy and paste.

 An exemple of interesting chart for this documentation is to display the number of company by region.

 X axis : ``Région`` (administrative area)
-Y axis : count
+Y axis : ``count``

  .. image:: dashboard__add-a-chart-setup.png